 4.Can training lead to learning?

 Absolutely.
 Training can often be a catalyst for broader learning.
 For example, a specific skill learned in training may spark an interest in a related field.
-Hence, leading to more exploratory and self-driven learning.
+Thereby, leading to more exploratory and self-driven learning.

 Leave a Reply